 A Muslim woman was killed by her uncle and male cousins for eloping with her Christian neighbour and converting to Christianity, Egyptian media reported.
 The man's family was reportedly evicted from its home village, causing a stir among human rights defenders on Facebook.
-This murder did not occur in the Islamic State’s “caliphate” but in a village in the oasis of Fayoum, southwest Egypt.
+The reported murder occurred a village in the oasis of Fayoum, southwest Egypt.

-The difference is that the digital media savvy Islamic State would have probably filmed a slick video of the killing whereas the uncle and his sons, under the cover of the night, killed Marwa Ahmed in front of her parents.
+The uncle and his sons, under the cover of the night, reportedly killed Marwa Ahmed in front of her parents.
 They buried her in a matter-of-fact manner before making their escape, local media said.

 The perpetrators invoked their “slighted honour”, as is the case in every incident of patriarchal killing.
 They sought to punish her for daring to be free.

 A divorcee with two children, a stigma in a socially conservative society, Marwa Ahmed committed two “sins” from the perpetrators’ perspective.
-First, by having sexual relations with the neighbour, she broke a social taboo, a sin for which she would have been killed anyway.
+First, by having sexual relations with the neighbour, she broke a social taboo.
 More seriously, she broke the Islamic prohibition on conversion to another faith and worse still marrying a Christian man and bearing his children.

 It was in the coastal city of Alexandria, relatively more liberal than their village of Tamia, that they tied the knot and lived happily for a while until she decided to return to the village to seek forgiveness from her family.
 A few days later, she was killed by her revenge-seeking uncle and cousins, according to media reports.